Middletown, Ohio: Education

+Infrastructure

 Transportation

+The Middletown Regional Airport is located 2 nmi north of Middletown's central business district.

 Ohio State Route 4 runs north–south through Middletown.
 Ohio State Route 73 and Ohio State Route 122 run east–west through the city.
 Ohio State Route 122 accesses Interstate 75 running to the east of Middletown.

 Middletown had multiple railroad stations serving the different railroads running through the city, Baltimore and Ohio, Erie Railroad, New York Central (earlier, the Cleveland, Cincinnati, Chicago and St. Louis Railway) and Pennsylvania Railroad.
 The last passenger trains were the Baltimore and Ohio's Cincinnatian and Penn Central's Cincinnati-Columbus train, both ending in 1971.

 Transit service was formerly provided by the privately owned Ortman-Stewart Transportation Company, which ceased operations at the end of 1972.
 Today, the Butler County Regional Transit Authority provides bus service in the city with connections to Hamilton, Oxford, as well as Springdale, where riders can transfer to the Southwest Ohio Regional Transit Authority serving greater Cincinnati.